 How would you sum up Blackpool's season so far?

-Who are Blackpool fans not looking forward to facing?
+Any Reading player you're not looking forward to facing?

-Thanks again to Chris and you can follow him on twitter@onedavebamber
+Thanks again to Chris and you can follow him on Twitter @onedavebamber